ryos-io/blog/pages/mydoc/mydoc_get_started.md

 folder: mydoc
 ---

-The goal of this document is provide a comprehensive guide for test developers whose goal to write load and performance testing by using Rhino testing framework.
+The goal of this document is provide a comprehensive guide for test developers who want to write load and performance tests by using Rhino testing framework.

 ### Prerequisites